P-R-N-D/ENN-PyTorch/README.md

 The runtime helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

+## Debugging runtime tensor issues
+- Enable meta/fake tensor diagnostics by setting `STNET_META_HOOK=1` to raise immediately when a module receives a meta/FakeTensor input.
+Use `STNET_META_HOOK=warn` during inference services to log a warning instead of aborting execution.
+- Toggle the oneDNN (MKLDNN) backend with `STNET_DISABLE_MKLDNN=1`.
+When set, the runtime will call `torch.backends.mkldnn.enabled = False` before model construction so you can confirm whether a backend-specific kernel is responsible for anomalous behavior.

 ### Sample workbook configuration

 When following `notebook.ipynb` to materialize features from `raw_data.xlsx`, the CUDA profile keeps the model depth at 1152 with larger microbatches while the CPU path dials the depth back to 512 and halves the microbatch size to remain memory efficient.
 Both flows share the same tokenizer geometry so predictions remain shape-compatible across devices.